Spheroman/ThingRanker/README.md

 This page will show the rankings of the items after the competition finishes or halfway through the competition.
 Doesn't need much else, other than maybe the ability to reset it.

 ## Dev Setup
-To work on the project, you need to install MySql, PHP, and Apache webserver.
-Connect PHP to Apache and make sure that PDO_MySql is enabled.
-In Apache, enabe RewriteEngine for the links to work correctly.
-In MySql, create a database named `test` with username root and password `billybob`.
+To work on the project, you need to install MySql, PHP, and Apache2.
+Connect PHP to Apache2 and make sure that PDO_MySql is enabled.
+In Apache2, enabe mod_rewrite.so for the links to work correctly.
+In MySql, create a database named `test` with username `root` and password `billybob`.
 Once that's all set up correctly, run the table_setup.sql while logged into the database.